sfstoolbox/theory/dims/index.rst

-For a circular secondary source distribution with point source characteristic the 2.5D driving function can be derived by introducing expansion coefficients for the spherical case into the driving function :eq:`freq-drivingfunction-circular`.
+For a circular secondary source distribution with point source characteristic the 2.5D driving function can be derived by introducing expansion coefficients for the spherical case into the driving function :eq:`fd-drivingfunction-circular`.
 The equation is than solved for :math:`\theta = 0{^\circ}` and :math:`r_\text{ref} = 0`.
 This results in a 2.5D driving function given after :cite:`Ahrens2012`, eq.
 (3.49) as

 .. math::
-    :label: freq-drivingfunction-circular-25d
+    :label: fd-drivingfunction-circular-25d

     D_{\text{circular},\text{2.5D}}(\phi_0,\w) = \frac{1}{2\pi R_0}
         \sum_{m=-\infty}^\infty \frac{\breve{S}_{|m|}^m